 This article explores techniques for voicing a choir.
 Since we know that the vocal mid-range is the best place to begin, why assign a young singer to a certain part and keep them there for years?
 By moving people around, we build their skills for the long-term.

 This article presents a list of titles from Independent/Digital Music Publishers that are well worth exploring.
 It is a companion piece to an article in the Massachusetts ACDA Spring 2018 Newsletter.

 Reflections on my residency with the Blue Valley Northwest Choirs and Symphonic Orchestra as they premiered Redemption Mass.

+A few thoughts on prioritizing the life of a musician.
 I'm busy, but the best kind of busy.
 Sometimes, I need to remember why I do what I do, rather than just focusing on how little time I have to do it.

 Alabama Gal combines the classic tune—originally known as Buffalo Gals, but who in Alabama wants to sing that?—with The Banjo and Morte!
 Lamentation by America's first rock star (aka composer), Louis Moreau Gottschalk (1829-1869).
 It includes opportunities to learn about counting sixteenth notes, singing arpeggiated triads, changing tempos, and the wild story of Louis Moreau Gottschalk.
 If you have a young choir and want to show off a fantastic accompanist, Alabama Gal is guaranteed to bring down the house!

 Read about Julian's experience at Massachusetts ACDA Summer Conference 2017, and how being a part of Triad: Boston's Choral Collective has influenced his teaching choices at Curry College.